PerchCMS/Solutions/html-and-css/how-do-i-create-a-faq.md

 ## Adding a list of links to individual FAQ items

 The above process might be all you need for your FAQ page, however on a long page you might like to have a list of the questions at the top of the page and use an anchor to jump to individual answers.
-You achieve this in Perch by using the perch_content_custom tag.
+You achieve this in Perch by using the `perch_content_custom()` function.

-The perch_content_custom tag is really useful if you want to reuse content from one page on another (for example showing 2 items from your news page on the homepage) it can also be used to create an anchor list for our FAQ page.
+The `perch_content_custom()` page function is really useful if you want to reuse content from one page on another (for example showing two items from your news page on the homepage) it can also be used to create an anchor list for our FAQ page.

 Above your FAQ list add the following code: